 IV.
 HOURS OR WORK, ATTENDANCE, ABSENTEEISM

 IV B. Overtime.
 Occasionally you may be called upon to work beyond your usual work hours.
-Overtime is paid at time and a half for hours actually worked (excludes vacation, holiday or sick leave time) over forty hours per week for employees not exempt from overtime.
+Overtime is paid at a rate of time and one-half the employee's hourly pay for hours actually worked (excludes vacation, holiday or sick leave time) over forty hours per week for employees not exempt from overtime.

 IV C. Chapel Services.
 Offices may close for staff attendance at weekly chapel service.
 Meetings should not be scheduled for the 9:00 hour on Wednesdays.
 Employees who wish to go to chapel are encouraged to do so, but must notify their immediate supervisor a day in advance